Abhishek0697/starter-academic/content/post/Predict survival on the Titanic challenge in MATLAB/index.md

 subtitle: "A step-by-step tutorial to solve the Titanic challenge using MATLAB"

 # Summary for listings and search engines
-summary: "A step-by-step tutorial to solve the Titanic challenge using MATLAB"
+summary: "A step-by-step tutorial to solve the Titanic challenge using MATLAB | Published in Towards Data Science"

 # Link this post with a project
 projects: []